-The DemoBot has a Touch Sensor installed on the rear (see Figure 11-), so when the robot returns to base it can simply back into the wall of the table to let the program know that it has reached base.
-So once the Touch Sensor is pressed, the program knows to stop.
-Figure 11-2 shows an NXT-G program that runs a series of missions and then returns to base; once the wall is detected, the program will know it has reached base and allow the program to stop.
+The DemoBot has a Touch Sensor installed on the rear (see Figure 11-1), so when the robot returns to base it can simply back into the wall of the table to let the program know that it has reached the base.
+So, once the Touch Sensor is pressed, the program knows to stop.
+Figure 11-2 shows an EV3 program that runs a series of missions and then returns to base; once the wall is detected, the program will know it has reached base and allow the program to stop.
 A program such as this will make for a nice My Block.

 Figure 11-1.
-DemoBot with rear facing touch sensor installed
+DemoBot with rear facing Touch Sensor installed

 Figure 11-2.
-NXT-G sample mission code
+EV3 sample mission code